jim-easterbrook/pywws/README.txt

   19/ Edit Hourly.py to use the directories and file names you've chosen
       then test it and add it to crontab.
 I suggest running it every hour at 1 or 2 minutes past.
-  20/ Edit templates, Plot_xx.py, Hourly.py and other files to adjust
+  20/ Edit templates, Hourly.py and other files to adjust everything to your
-      everything to your taste.
+      taste.

 Changes in v0.5:
 	1/ Small bug fixes.
 	2/ Added start time to daily data
+	3/ Replaced individual plot programs with XML "recipe" system

 Changes in v0.4:
 	1/ Can post brief messages to Twitter.